lipflip010/bcxp-programming-challenge/SOLUTION.md

 * use lombok to reduce boilerplate code
 * use mockito to mock for unit tests
 * use assertJ to compare list of objects

+# Limitations
+* exceptions from the opencsv library are not handled